tobegit3hub/PortableOpenMLDB/README.md

 tar xzvf $GITHUB_RELEASE_FILE
 ```

-The downloaded files can put in any directory and run OpenMLDB without network.
+The downloaded files can be put in any directory and run OpenMLDB without network.

 ## Upgrade OpenMLDB